 - 2. Members of the public are identified by a selection committee as potential candidates for appointment to the Audit Committee.
-The selection committee shall be comprised of at least: - a.
-Chair of the Board of Education or Trustee designated by the Chair - b.
-Superintendent - c.
-Assistant Superintendent and Secretary-Treasurer or designated alternate.
+The selection committee shall be comprised of at least: - 2.1 Chair of the Board of Education or Trustee designated by the Chair. - 2.2 Superintendent - 2.3 Assistant Superintendent and Secretary-Treasurer or designated alternate.